calc1f4r/Multithreaded-Network-Scanner/readme.md

 python network_scanner.py 192.168.1.0/24 -arp
 ```

-2.Perform a TCP port scan on a target IP address with a custom port range and 50 threads:
+2. Perform a TCP port scan on a target IP address with a custom port range and 50 threads:

 ```python
 python network_scanner.py 192.168.1.100 -pT -p 1-100 -t 50
 ```

-3.Perform a UDP port scan on a target IP address with default port range and 75 threads:
+3. Perform a UDP port scan on a target IP address with a default port range and 75 threads:

 ```python
 python network_scanner.py 10.0.0.1 -pU -t 75